Wqrld/linux-sysadmin-interview-questions/README.md

 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.
 * Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.
-* Can you have several HTTPS virtual hosts sharing the same IP?
-* What is a wildcard certificate?
 * Which Linux file types do you know?
 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?
 * What is the difference between exec and fork?